Self-Hosted LLMs: GPU Selection, Benchmarks, VRAM Requirements & Hosting Guide

 NVIDIA drivers are pre-installed on all plans.
 At deploy time, select from 20+ pre-configured AI frameworks including Ollama, ComfyUI, Qwen3, and Gemma3.
 One-click deployment from the control panel under All Products → App.

-Q3: My inference service is hitting OOM.
+My LLM inference service is hitting OOM.
 What can I do without switching hardware?

 In priority order: (1) Verify vLLM continuous batching is on (default); (2) quantize to INT4/INT8 via AWQ or GPTQ — 2–4× VRAM reduction; (3) reduce batch_size and max_tokens; (4) in Ollama set num_ctx explicitly; (5) last resort: CPU offloading — significant latency penalty.

-Q4: How do I accurately estimate the VRAM I need?
+How do I calculate the VRAM requirements for my LLM?

 Always prefer single large-VRAM where the model fits (A6000 48G, A100 80G, Pro 6000 96G): lowest latency, no inter-GPU communication overhead, simplest deployment.
 Only use multi-GPU tensor parallelism (--tensor-parallel-size 2+) when the model literally cannot fit on one card.

-Q6: vLLM vs SGLang — how to choose?
+vLLM vs SGLang — which inference framework should I choose?

 Choose vLLM for general production API, widest model compatibility (AMD/TPU/Trainium), mixed workloads.
 Choose SGLang for RAG, multi-turn dialogue, AI Agents (RadixAttention +29% vs vLLM), DeepSeek-class reasoning models.